Anandhu9844/Lab-Chat-Hub/README.md

 Anonymous Chat: No login or registration required to participate.

 File Sharing: Upload and share images and other files with everyone in the chat, powered by Firebase Storage.

-AI Assistant Mode: A local simulation of an AI that provides contextual responses to your messages.

 Modern UI: A clean and responsive user interface inspired by modern chat applications.